 For several years, my friend and fellow guitar player, Rich Dann, was an integral part of my efforts.
 He helped me launch Play Uke, LLC as a real company and he handled all the boring taxes and licenses and bureaucracy.
-Rich has since moved on and is now a James Hill certified uke teacher!
+Rich has since moved back to New York and is now a James Hill certified uke teacher!

 In 2014, I decided to determine Play Uke’s true identity.
 We tried a lot of things, including producing FIVE festivals or uke retreats.
 After learning a lot, I decided to stick to what I did best, run the Reno Uke Fest, and add one more.
 So our first annual Palm Strings Ukulele Festival took place in February, 2015.
 Assembling these two festivals now takes nearly the entire year.
 It’s sort of like painting the Golden Gate Bridge or doing a Rose Parade float… as soon as one is over, you start all over.

-My ultimate objective is to provide you with as enjoyable time as possible, while highlighting the diversity of talent that exists in the ukulele community.
-Our festivals are truly a family effort, with Melinda handling a zillion duties once we actually get to a festival and our daughters Jessica and Kelly and son-in-law Ryan doing much in support roles.
+Our festivals are truly a family effort, with Melinda handling a zillion duties once we actually get started and our daughters Jessica and Kelly and sons-in-law Ryan and James doing much in support roles.

 Feel free to contact me anytime!